-Any link or images domains you use, they have also to follow the change and be aligned to your new identity.
+Any link or image domains you use, have also to follow the change and be aligned with your new identity.

 Tip: failure to align your email sending domain with your links or images might trigger mail providers filtering or blocking your emails, due to phishing alerts.
 You can use redirects from your old links to the new ones within the campaigns, so any product catalogues won’t get affected.